Journey to the Last River by The Unknown Adventurer

 Their shared mission is to find the Last River: a river that doesn’t appear on modern maps...
 Is there a mystery buried deep in the rainforest?

 The landscape format of the book gives huge impact to the double-page spreads.
 The eye roves across the panorama in an unusual way, revelling in the space.
 Some pages are portrait-oriented with the text read bottom-up, making the reader grapple with the book, wielding it and exploring the contents in different ways.
-Every page turned reveals a surprise.
+Every page reveals a surprise.
 Charting my own course through the artwork, maps, specimens, and text, I felt the entire reading experience had been reimagined.
 This book expands the notion of what a children’s book can be.

 I particularly liked the unknown adventurer.
 He’s not the classic hero.
 He lounges around letting Bibi do the hard work.
 He has less than noble plans.
 He’s a weenie when it comes to creepy-crawlies.
 Will the wilderness change him…?